awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-reverify.md

 http://ec2-01-234-567-890.compute-1.amazonaws.com
 ```

-If the congratulations page appears, you've used AWS CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Auto Scaling group\!
+If the congratulations page appears, you've used AWS CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!